microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 * Azure Functions require use of an Azure Storage Account to store function keys and state files for scalable Azure Function Plans.
 Currently we are unable to use both Azure Entra authentication and Azure Private Links for Azure Storage together with Azure Function Apps.
 This configuration violates one of the policy definitions in the SLZ *Corp* management group scope that prevent deployment.
 * Azure AI services currently do not support Azure Entra authentication when using Azure Private Links.
 This configuration violates one of the policy definitions in the SLZ *Corp* management group scope that prevent deployment.

-"Secure mode" is also compliant with the Azure Policy built-in [Sovereignty Baseline Global Policy Initiative](https://learn.microsoft.com/en-us/azure/governance/policy/samples/mcfs-baseline-global) to help enforce data residency requirements.
+Secure mode is also compliant with the Azure Policy built-in [Sovereignty Baseline Global Policy Initiative](https://learn.microsoft.com/en-us/azure/governance/policy/samples/mcfs-baseline-global) to help enforce data residency requirements.
 This policy initiative is deployed with the SLZ, but can be assigned to your environment at the management group, subscription or resource group outside of an SLZ deployment.

 Customers interested in operator transparency can also take advantage of [Transparency logs (preview)](https://learn.microsoft.com/industry/sovereignty/transparency-logs) by onboarding their tenant at no additional cost.